We have been accepted into MMS Aviation’s pilot/apprentice program!

 Absolutely!
 Aviation opens up doors into the world never before accessible.
 Several hours of flight time can replace days of driving time – not to mention avoiding war zones, bandits, car malfunctions, and impassible roads.
 Aviation is a important, and indispensable, part of the Great Commission.

 The problem is that getting into aviation is expensive.
-There’s enough people who have the skills required to meet the needs in mission aviation.
+There’s not enough people who have the skills required to meet the needs in mission aviation.
 MMS Aviation is helping to prepare people and planes for worldwide missionary service by helping folks become equipped to fill that need.
 This is most effective way to reach the inaccessible corners of the world with the Good News of Jesus Christ!

 Check out this video from Mercy Air, featuring MMS Aviation: